THUS 2025 projects

 Social and language adaptation of minorities and immigrants in contemporary Poland

-The main aim of the project is to determine and characterise the strategies of language and social adaptation of the chosen national group.
+The main aim of the project is to determine and characterize the strategies of language and social adaptation of the chosen national group.

 Since the status of minorities is granted only to those ethnic and national groups whose ancestors have lived in Poland for at least 100 years, their cases will be the subject of the analysis of long-term adaptation.
 In turn, immigrants, especially temporary ones, undertake actions aimed at linguistic and social adaptation in the short-term perspective.

-Therefore, the most valuable in our research will be examples of nationalities represented both among minorities and immigrant groups, which enable us to characterise the relationships between old and new diaspora, too.
+Therefore, the most valuable in our research will be examples of nationalities represented both among minorities and immigrant groups, which enable us to characterize the relationships between old and new diaspora, too.

 Research goals